gerardPlanella/LSPE-EGNN/blogpost.md

 ### Positional Encodings

-Positional encodings (PE) are a fundamental concept that significantly influences the effective- ness of many network architectures, including CNNs [Lecun et al., 1998 ], RNNs [Hopfield, 1982 , Hochreiter and Schmidhuber, 1997], and most recently, Transformers [Vaswani et al., 2017], by providing a means to infuse positional information into deep learning models.
-However, infer- ring nodes’ positions in any given graph is a non-trivial task due to the absence of a canon- ical positioning method for capturing both local and global information.
+Positional encodings (PE) are a fundamental concept that significantly influences the effectiveness of many network architectures, including CNNs [Lecun et al., 1998 ], RNNs [Hopfield, 1982 , Hochreiter and Schmidhuber, 1997], and most recently, Transformers [Vaswani et al., 2017], by providing a means to infuse positional information into deep learning models.
+However, inferring nodes’ positions in any given graph is a non-trivial task due to the absence of a canon- ical positioning method for capturing both local and global information.
 While GNNs have been shown to outperform traditional algorithms for node classification, subpar performance was demonstrated in [Hu et al., 2020] when compared to simple heuristics such as Adamic Adar [Adamic and Adar, 2003] on link prediction tasks [Liben-Nowell and Kleinberg, 2003].
-Recent work [ Srinivasan and Ribeiro, 2019, Br ̈uel-Gabrielsson et al., 2022 , Wang et al., 2022] have (empirically) rendered the addition of PE in GNNs crucial in achieving state-of-the-art (SOTA) in graph predic- tion tasks.
+Recent work [ Srinivasan and Ribeiro, 2019, Br ̈uel-Gabrielsson et al., 2022 , Wang et al., 2022] have (empirically) rendered the addition of PE in GNNs crucial in achieving state-of-the-art (SOTA) in graph prediction tasks.
 Several candidates for PE have been proposed, such as Index PE [Murphy et al., 2019], Laplacian Eigenvectors [Dwivedi et al., 2022] and learnable position-aware embeddings based on random anchor node sets [You et al., 2019].
 Another relevant method which this study focuses on involves diffusion-based Random walks [Bourgain, 1985 , Chung, 1997].
 The encodings produced